abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-Then the following would represent a possible request for the Action:
+Then the following would represent a possible valid request for the Action:

 ~~~http
 POST /redfish/v1/Systems/1/Actions/ComputerSystem.Reset HTTP/1.1